This guide provides information on how to access the e-book collection here at City, University of London.

 Yes - many of our e-books can be downloaded to your PC, mobile device or e-reader.

-Not all of our e-book providers are able to offer this though, so please check the provider specific tabs at the top of this page for further information.
+Not all of our e-book providers are able to offer downloads, please check the provider specific tabs at the top of this page for further information.

 E-books can be accessed by current staff and students of City, University of London.

 Unfortunately alumni and sconul members are not permitted to use our e-books.
 This is due to licensing restrictions imposed by e-book providers.

 We aim to purchase e-book platforms and publisher content which are accessible to all students.
-In this guide is included information for each platform including links to accessibility standards or guidance followed, format availability, download restrictions and native accessibility tools included in platforms where available.
+Included in this guide is information for each platform including links to accessibility standards or guidance followed, format availability, download restrictions and native accessibility tools included in platforms where available.